mesosphere/dcos-jenkins-service/README.md

   * workflow-step-api v2.4
   * workflow-support v2.10

-## Creating the WAR
-The included `pom.xml` file is used to create a WAR file containing the plugins listed above.
-To assemble the WAR file, run the [maven][apache-maven] command:
-`mvn package`.

 ## Packaging
 Jenkins is available as a package in the [Mesosphere Universe][universe].
 To make changes to the Jenkins package, submit a pull request against the